HugoBlox/theme-academic-cv/content/en/post/2021_canceled/index.md

 Snowfully yours, APAZAF

 PS: as a consolation, you will find a gallery with the best pictures of the 2020 edition [here](/gallery).

+PPS: next year we will make sure to forbid pandemics in the [rulebook](/rules).